zeelsheladiya/OurDB-Database/DOCS.md

 ## Overview Of The Existing Systems And Technologies

-#### Types of Database Management Systems
+### Types of Database Management Systems
 There are several types of database management systems.
-Here is a list of seven  common database management systems:
+Here is a list of seven  common database management systems: Hierarchical databases, Network databases, Relational databases, Object-oriented databases, Graph databases, ER model databases, Document databases, NoSQL databases etc.

-1. Hierarchical databases
-2. Network databases
-3. Relational databases
-4. Object-oriented databases
-5. Graph databases
-6. ER model databases
-7. Document databases
-8. NoSQL databases

 #### List Of The Top Database Management Software
 - SolarWinds Database Performance Analyzer